Flandres Bay: Hyatt Cove

 A cove at the west side of Sonia Point in Flandres Bay.

-Discovered and roughly mapped by the BelgAE, 1897-99.
+Discovered and roughly mapped by the BelgAE, 1897–99.

-Mapped in greater detail in the 1950's by Argentine, British and Chilean expeditions.
+Mapped in greater detail in the 1950s by Argentine, British and Chilean expeditions.

-Named by the UK-APC in 1986 after Raymond H. Hyatt of the Cartographic Section, Foreign and Commonwealth Office, 1949-85 (Head, 1970-85), with responsibility for preparing UK-APC maps.
+Named by the UK-APC in 1986 after Raymond H. Hyatt of the Cartographic Section, Foreign and Commonwealth Office, 1949-85 (Head, 1970–85), with responsibility for preparing UK-APC maps.